-At the start of the round, the player's Actions are refreshed.
-The number of actions a player has is determined by their lineage.
-A human therefore has 2 actions available in combat.
-The number of actions per round can be increased using templates.
+At the beginning of the turn, the actions of the participant refresh.
+The number of the player's actions is taken from the player's lineage.
+Thus, a human has a actions available in combat.
+The actions per round can be expanded by templates.

 "Refresh" therefore means that all actions are available again.
-If the participant has used up any actions, e.g. by acting in the previous combat round, they will be reset to the maximum number of actions available.
+If the participant has previously used up actions, for example by taking actions in the previous combat round, he resets his available actions to the maximum.